elidoran/node-date-business/README.md

 // use @date/holidays instance when calculating business days
 // it's optional. don't set a holidays instance and it only considers Mon-Fri var biz = require('@date/business')({
+  // use USA bank holidays
-  holidays: require('@date/holidays-us')
+  holidays: require('@date/holidays-us').bank()
 })

-// New Year's Day 2016 is a Friday, a holiday var date = new Date(2016, 0, 1)
+// New Year's Day 2016 is a Friday, a bank holiday var date = new Date(2016, 0, 1)
 biz.isBusinessDay(date) // false, it's a holiday

 // nextBusinessDay() will change it to
-// Monday, the 4th, after New Year's (Friday), which is a business day biz.nextBusinessDay(date) biz.isBusinessDay(date) // true
+// Monday, the 4th, which is a business day biz.nextBusinessDay(date) biz.isBusinessDay(date) // true